bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 The 5th section discusses how (side) effects occur and systems are composed using processes and channels.
-In this section the concepts learned about in preceding sections are applied and composed to little programs.
+In this section the concepts learned about in preceding sections are applied and composed.
-The 6th section continues with the modularisation strategy of the language before the 7th gives a in depth description of the type system itself.
+The 6th section continues with the modularisation strategy of the language before the 7th gives a in depth description of the type system.
-In the 8th section a handful of quirks are briefly touched.
+In the 8th section a handful of quirks are touched very briefly.
 The final 9th section closes with thoughts on systems design and the qualities of the approach taken by the bruno programming system.

 #### Notes on Examples
 Note that the code examples given are exemplary and use mostly fictional types or functions to be more descriptive and familiar to the reader.
-The section on [types](#types) goes into the details of the actual build-in language base.
+The section on [types](#types) introduces the actual build-in types.
 Often the example code isn't even idiomatic in that it often uses very general types (like `Int` would be) to not overwhelm the reader with details that are not important to exemplify a concept.
 In practice general types like `Int`